dentarg/auth0-blog/post-cheat-sheet.markdown

 ## Copy-Paste Auth0 Centralized Login Setup for SPAs

-> **Important Note:** Make sure this is updated to reflect the appropriate application type, allowed callback / CORS settings, and API identifier when pasting into a post.
+> **Important Note:** Make sure this is updated to reflect the appropriate application type, allowed callback settings, and API identifier when pasting into a post.

 ![Auth0 centralized login screen](https://cdn.auth0.com/blog/resources/auth0-centralized-login.jpg)